rei/rei-cedar-docs/docs/release-notes/spring-2022/README.md

   ],
 }
 ---
-<cdr-banner type="info" aria-live="polite"><template #icon-left><icon-information-fill inherit-color /></template><span style="font-weight:500">This is our final major release prior to Cedar's migration to Vue 3</span><template #message-body>Cedar's next release will migrate our component library to Vue 3.
-As a result, this will be the only Vue 2 release we will support post-migration.</template></cdr-banner>
+<cdr-banner type="info" aria-live="polite"><template #icon-left><icon-information-fill inherit-color /></template><span style="font-weight:500">This is the final major release for Vue 2 before Cedar's migration to Vue 3</span><template #message-body>In our next release, we will complete the transition by migrating our component library to Vue 3. <span style="font-weight:600">Please note:</span> This will be the only Vue 2 release we are supporting post-migration.</template></cdr-banner>

 <br>